PennLINC/aslprep/docs/faq.rst

 As suggested by the ``recon-all`` output message, deleting these files will enable FreeSurfer to execute ``recon-all`` again.
-In general, please be cautious of deleting files and mindful why a file may exist.
+In general, please be cautious of deleting files and mindful as to why a file exists.

-How much CPU time and RAM should I allocate for a typical ASLPrep run?
+How much CPU time and RAM should I allocate for a typical *ASLPrep* run?
 -----------------------------------------------------------------------
-The recommended way to run ASLPrep is to process one subject per container instance.
-A typical preprocessing run without surface processing with freesurfer can be completed in about less than 1 hours with 4 CPUs or in about 30 hour with 16 CPUs.
+We recommend  running *ASLPrep* by processing  one subject per container instance.
+A typical preprocessing run without surface processing with FreeSurfer can be completed in less than 1 hour with 4 CPUs or in about 30 hour with 16 CPUs.
 More than 16 CPUs do not translate into faster processing times for a single subject.
 About 8GB of memory should be available for a single subject preprocessing run.